makevoid/thorrents/README.md

     RACK_ENV=production rackup

 the default rack server starts at http://localhost:9292

+open `models/thorz.rb` and fill the HOST constant (you can uncomment one of the lines above)

 If you are in Italy or in another place of the world where you can't access to tpb use: